AnaHill/DatAnalyzer/README.md

 ![Example raw plot3](doc_pics/plot_raw_example3.png)
 **Tutorial Figure 6.** Example raw plot#3: when both data columns and files to same are checked, only one figure including all 12 data (3*4) is plotted.

-With the tools presented above, you can estimate what would be
+With the tools presented above, you can estimate what would be good rules to find the peaks.
+This will be explained in next section.

+### Find peaks

+### Analyze peaks